 "An exciting volume with new discoveries, surprising evidence, bold interpretations, and much internal debate.
 These chapters will pull any serious archaeologist into the controversies concerning the rise of early Maya civilization."—Arthur A. Demarest, Ingram Chair in Anthropology, Vanderbilt University

-Contributors reveal that villages were present in parts of the lowlands by 1000 BC.
-Combining recent discoveries from the northern lowlands—an area often neglected in other volumes—and the southern lowlands, the collection then traces the emergence of sociopolitical inequality and complexity in all parts of the Yucatán Peninsula over the course of the Middle Preclassic period.
+Contributors reveal that villages were present in parts of the lowlands by 1000 B.C., challenging the prevailing models estimating when civilization took root in the area.
+Combining recent discoveries from the northern lowlands—an area often neglected in other volumes—and the southern lowlands, the collection then traces the emergence of sociopolitical inequality and complexity in all parts of the Yucatan peninsula over the course of the Middle Preclassic period.
 They show that communities evolved in different ways due to influences such as geographical location, ceramic exchange, shell ornament production, agricultural strategy, religious ritual, ideology, and social rankings.
 These varied pathways to complexity developed over half a millennium and culminated in the institution of kingship by the Late Preclassic period.

-Presenting exciting work on a dynamic and misunderstood time period, Pathways to Complexity demonstrates the importance of a broad, comparative approach to understanding Preclassic Maya civilization and will serve as a foundation for future research and interpretation.
+Presenting exciting work on a dynamic and poorly understood time period, Pathways to Complexity demonstrates the importance of a broad, comparative approach to understanding Preclassic Maya civilization and will serve as a foundation for future research and interpretation.

 A volume in the series Maya Studies, edited by Diane Z. Chase and Arlen F. Chase